shisama/nodejs-read-file-benchmark-test/README.md

-This repository is to compare perfomances between the fs.readFile function and the ReadableStream.
+This repository is to compare performances between the fs.readFile function and the ReadableStream.

 ## Setup